sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-edit-customer/cp-mobile-dev-kit-edit-customer.md

 Now, you will add a button on the Edit Customer page and set it's `onPress` to `CloseModalPage_Cancel.action` created in step 1.

-Drag and drop an **Action Bar Item** to the upper left corner of the action bar.
+Drag and drop an **Action Bar Item** control to the upper left corner of the action bar.

 >Action Bar Item is a button that users can use to fire actions when pressed.
 You can add an Action Bar Item only to the Action Bar (at the top of the page).